Telenav/lexakai/annotations/README.md

 # Lexakai - Annotations &nbsp;&nbsp;![](documentation/images/annotation-40.png)

-This project documentation index was created by Lexakai.
-To configure, see
+This project contains annotations for use in code to be processed by Lexakai.
-[project-home-folder]/documentation/lexakai.properties.

 ![](documentation/images/horizontal-line.png)

 ### Index

 [**Dependencies**](#dependencies)
 [**Class Diagrams**](#class-diagrams)